-Activity 7 Standard a.
-Residential activities where no acoustic mitigation is provided (as specified in (b) and (c) below).
-80 metres b.
-Residen tial activities where the following measures are proposed: 40 metres i.
-Mounding, or other physical barrier to noise transmission, capable of reducing traffic noise intrusion to all parts of any site by at least 10dBA is to be provided within 20 metres of the road boundary across the entire width of the site, provided that such mounding or barrier shall be screened from the adjoining road by landscaping; and ii.
+Activity Standard a.
+Residential activities where no acoustic mitigation is provided (as specified in (b) and (c) below). b.
+Residential activities where the following measures are proposed: i.
+Mounding, or other physical barrier to noise transmission, capable of reducing traffic noise intrusion to all parts of any site by at least 10dBA is to be provided within 20 metres of the road boundary across the entire width of the site, provided that such mounding or barrier shall be screened from the adjoining road by landscaping; and 40 metres ii.
 The landscaping required under (i) shall have a minimum depth of 1.5 metres, a minimum height of 1.8 metres (at the time of planting) and should be located between the mounding or fencing and the adjoining road. c.
-Residential activities where the following measures are proposed: 20 metres 20 metres In addition to (b) above, all external windows and doors of residential units including those installed in the roof should be acoustically treated to achieve an external to internal noise reduction of at least 25dBA with windows and doors closed.
+Residen In addition to (b) above, all external windows and doors of residential units including those installed in the roof should be acoustically treated to achieve an external to internal noise reduction of at least 25dBA with windows and doors closed.
+20 metres a.
+Sites having frontage to Yaldhurst Road shall not have any direct vehicular access to Yaldhurst Road, other than in the location marked as "Road access point Fixed location" on the outline development plan in Appendix 8.6.28 - Yaldhurst Outline Development Plan.